Gliner Vacuum, Self-consistent Theory of Ruppeiner Geometry for Regular Black Holes: Acknowledgments

 \section{Acknowledgments}

-C. Lan would like to acknowledge H. Geng for useful discussions and constant supports.
+C. Lan would like to acknowledge H. Geng for her useful discussions and constant support.
 The authors are also grateful to H. Yang and X.-C. Cai for valuable remarks and suggestions.
-This work was supported in part by the National Natural Science Foundation of China under Grant Nos.
-11675081 and 12175108.
+The authors also would like to thank the anonymous referee for the helpful comments that improve this work greatly.
+This work was supported in part by the National Natural Science Foundation of China under Grants No.\ 11675081 and No.\ 12175108.